divadsn/blog/_posts/2017-12-24-google-code-in-beginners-guide.md

 ## 3. Contributions
 ### Issue trackers in common
-When working with code you will mostly find your task details on a issue tracker like GitHub or Phabricator, but also tasks in outreach or quality assurance will be done on those as well.
+When working with code you will mostly find your task details on an issue tracker like GitHub or Phabricator, but also tasks in outreach or quality assurance will be done on those as well.
 Usually you will find a link to their issue tracker in the task description and the sign up on those is also very easy, just make sure you use the same e-mail address as on Google Code-in during the registration, it will make things easier for your mentors.

 Also you should claim your task on the issue tracker, so other contributors won't work on that unnecessarily.
-I already had a situation where a friend messaged me on IRC that he was already working on that issue, but he didn't know that because I haven't claimed the task.
+I already had a situation where a friend messaged me on IRC that he was already working on that issue, but he didn't know that because I hadn't claimed the task.
 (Greetings to you, Albert221!)

 **Tl;dr: Issue trackers are the main platform for communication with other contributors.**

 ### Setting up git properly
-It's the most important tool when working with code, no matter which organization, it's used on every open-source project worldwide.
+It's the most important tool when working with code, no matter which organization, it's used on most open-source project worldwide.
 Without git it would be nearly impossible to work simutanously on the same code without having to copy and paste everytime someone updated a file you have changed too.

-It basically keeps a track of every change you have done, so it immediately knows which changes in files needs to be applied in order to have your local code updated with the remote repository and vice versa for other peoples changes.
-Also it allows maintainers to review your changes, so they can whether decide if your change will work with the other code or not and they can give you comments so you can improve your change in order to have the change accepted.
+It basically keeps a track of every change you have done, so it immediately knows which changes in files needs to be applied in order to have your local code updated with the remote repository and vice versa for other people's changes.
+Also it allows maintainers to review your changes, so they can decide if your change will work with the other code or not and they can give you comments so you can improve your change in order to have the change accepted.
 And they can also easily revert your change when it was causing some trouble later.

 That's why you should also setup your git properly, which means your commits will include the right author information.
 To do this, you need to execute the following 2-3 commands if you never done that:
 ```